dchabrzyk/SHOP4CF_HOPE_FOREMAN/README.md

 Kubernetes cluster with configured access to **docker.ramp.eu** repository.

 ## Kubernetes running on localhost
 You can use ``./initilize.sh`` script to run application on local kubernetes.
+Please fill ``<repo_user>`` and ``<repo_cli_password>`` to give access to RAMP docker and helm repository.

 Database will be exposed under ``localhost:31066``.
 Check script output for generated database password.
+* HOT-MAMMA client will be exposed under: http://localhost:31778
+* HOT-MAMMA server will be exposed under: http://localhost:31777
+* PEPESHA terminal will be exposed under: http://localhost:31779

 ## Database initialization
 To initialize database you will need **Docker** to run initialization scripts.